EventTSF: Event-Aware Non-Stationary Time Series Forecasting: Methodology

-As illustrated in the right part of Figure~\ref{fig:architecture}, during the inference stage, the architecture leverages the historical time series $\mathcal{H}_x$ and corresponding textual events $\mathcal{H}_c$ to compute the historical state $\mathbf{Z}_h$ without noise.
-During forecasting, the historical state $\mathbf{Z}_h$ serves as the initial state $\mathbf{Z}_{s-1}$; the model takes noise input $\mathbf{n}_{s}$ and the exogenous event $\mathbf{c}_{s}$ to generate prediction $\mathbf{x}_{s}$ via the learned flow matching denoiser $\mathcal{M}_\theta(\mathbf{Z}_{s-1}, \mathbf{n}_{s}, \mathbf{c}_{s}, t)$, coupled with a $\text{T}$-step \text{ODE} solver.
-The model autoregressively incorporates dynamic event descriptions, enabling flexible event-aware forecasting under evolving contexts.
-See Algorithm~\ref{alg:validation_sampling} for details.
+During the inference stage, we first compute the historical state $\mathbf{Z}_h$ from the clean historical time series $\mathcal{H}_x$ and the corresponding historical events $\mathcal{H}_c$, which is denoted in Section~\ref{definition}.
+During forecasting, the historical state $\mathbf{Z}_h$ serves as the initial state $\mathbf{Z}_{0}$.
+At each autoregressive step $s$, the model takes a noise input $\mathbf{n}_{s}$ and an exogenous event $\mathbf{c}_{s}$ to generate the denoised segment $\mathbf{x}_{s}$ via the learned flow matching denoiser $\mathcal{M}_\theta(\mathbf{Z}_{s-1}, \mathbf{n}_{s}, \mathbf{c}_{s}, t)$, coupled with an \text{ODE} solver.
+The complete architecture of the denoiser is provided in Appendix~\ref{app:mudit}, and the sampling procedure is detailed in Algorithm~\ref{alg:validation_sampling}.
+Overall, \method autoregressively incorporates dynamic event descriptions, enabling flexible and event-aware forecasting in evolving environments.